smartdevicelink/protocol_spec/README.md

 # SmartDeviceLink Protocol

 ## 2. Frames
-All transported data is formed with a header and optional payload.
+All transported data is formed with a header followed by an optional payload.
 The combination of header and payload is referred to as a frame.
 ### 2.1 Version 1 Frame Header
 <table>
   <tr>